KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_840459159656202250_845509708693635072_transcript-chair-cancelling.html)

 **Finding:**
-For some characters, if they use an elemental Skill and sit in a chair at the same time \(pressing F and E at the same time for PC users\), while the Skill will not activate \(and as such the Skill cooldown will not start\), the game will still "treat" the Skill as if it activated, which causes effects like Crimson Witch 4-Piece to stack.
+For some characters, if they use an Elemental Skill and sit in a chair at the same time \(pressing F and E at the same time for PC users\), while the Skill will not activate \(and as such the Skill cooldown will not start\), the game will still "treat" the Skill as if it activated, which causes effects like Crimson Witch 4-Piece to stack.

 **Evidence:**
 [Video](https://youtu.be/6nwbxIwk3Q8)